Analytical Survival Analysis of the Non-autonomous Ornstein-Uhlenbeck Process: Conclusions

 \section{Conclusions}

 In this article we derived formulae for the survival probability of a periodic non-autonomous Ornstein-Uhlenbeck (OU) process using two distinct methodologies.
 The first approach uses asymptotic methods to solve the associated Kolmogorov Backward Equation with an absorbing boundary.
 The approach (i) divides the domain into an inner region near the boundary, and an outer region away from the boundary; (ii) rescales the governing equation in these two regions and determines the leading order solutions in each, and; (iii) asymptotically matches these solutions to construct a continuous composite solution.
 The second approach analyzes the integral relationship between the probability density function and the mean first passage time probability density function, which in turn provided an approximate form for the exit rate.
 Both approximate analytical solutions were tested by comparison with numerical solutions, and computing the root mean squared error (RMSE) between the two.
 We found that the first asymptotic matching approach is superior, particularly in regions of the parameter space where achieving agreement between numerical and analytical solutions proved challenging.
+This superiority arises from the nature of the asymptotic method, in which a uniformly valid composite solution that accurately captures the behavior in both the interior region and the boundary layer is constructed.
+In particular, the method rigorously connects the steep gradients near the absorbing boundary with the remainder of the domain.
+In contrast, the integral method relies on approximations that do not fully capture the behavior of the solution near the boundary, especially when the coefficients are time-dependent.
+In consequence, the asymptotic method provides a more accurate approximation, particularly in regimes where boundary layer effects are significant.

 Clearly, there are many advantages of circumventing the complexities associated with finding an exact solution of the Kolmogorov Backward Equation.
 Moreover, a simple, approximate, and yet highly accurate analytical expression for the survival probability offers a significant advantage over purely numerical approaches, and thus is of use across the wide range of applications in natural and engineering systems where survival analysis is pivotal.
 For instance, in climate science or in engineering where understanding the frequency of extreme events or component failure are central, our approach can be used both as a predictor or as a framework for data analysis.